Virtaal

 Virtaal (/af/) is a computer-assisted translation tool written in the Python programming language.
 It is free software developed and maintained by Translate.org.za.

 Virtaal is built using the Translate Toolkit allowing it to process a number of translation and localisation formats.

 Name

 The name Virtaal is a play on words.
 In Afrikaans, an official language of South Africa where Translate.org.za is located, the expression vir taal means "for language", while the word vertaal (pronounced the same) means "translate".

 Design Philosophy

 The key principle behind the design of Virtaal is the optimisation of the interface for the localiser.
 This includes ensuring that all relevant functionality is keyboard accessible and that needed information is always optimally displayed.

 History

 Work on Virtaal began in 2007 with an initial 0.1 release made to a small number of open-source localisers.
 Version 0.2, released in October 2008, became the first official release.

+Development stalled between 2020 and 2026.